Upcoming Election Information:

 New Party Affiliations:

-Party affiliations (and no this is not going out to have a good time) this is how you identify yourself for voting and other means which is usually determined by the political party you as an individual most commonly support.
+Party affiliations – this is how you identify yourself for voting and other means which is usually determined by the political party you as an individual most commonly support.

 Since as far back as any of us can remember there has always been the Republicans and Democrats and when you filled out that voter registration card you could be Independent or Unenrolled.
-Well, the Independents became a recognized party known as the Green Independent Party and Unenrolled stayed just that unenrolled – whereas you have not picked a party affiliation.
-Yes, a few years ago (2018) the Libertarian Party came into play however they failed to enroll enough voters and the party affiliation was disqualified.
+Well, the Independents became a recognized party known as the Green Independent Party and Unenrolled stayed just that unenrolled – whereas you have not picked a party affiliation and Libertarian Party.

 Remember you must remain in that party for three (3) months before you can withdraw or make any changes.
 And you must serve a 15-day waiting period before voting in any primary or caucus.